erikhiggy/temporun/README.md

 # Temporun

-Temporun is a data driven web-app designed to pair your run with similar tempo music
+Temporun is a data driven web-app designed to pair your run with similar tempo music.